michaelborn/UpChunk/README.md

 };
 ```

-3. In your ColdBox handler, inject and init your vendor of choice.
+3. In your ColdBox handler, inject and init your vendor of choice, like `DropZone@UpChunk`.
 4. Run the `handleUpload()` method, making sure to pass the current Event object:

 ```js